-- The Teacher Toolbox, Lesson Planning Resources includes planning guides to assist teachers in planning out the daily and weekly agendas based on a five-day week for 50-minute and block, 90-minute classes.
-Each document includes templates for both whole-group and small-group plans. - Grade 7 materials include Suggested Scope Calendars that offer pacing for whole-group and small-group implementation for each set of Explore activities within the unit. - In grade 7, Teacher Toolbox, Essentials, Curriculum Design, Implementation Guide, a suggested pacing calendar for 180 days is provided.
+- The Teacher Toolbox, Lesson Planning Resources guides assist teachers in planning out the daily and weekly agendas based on a five-day week for 50-minute and block, 90-minute classes.
+Each document includes templates for both whole-group and small-group plans. - Grade 8 materials include Suggested Scope Calendars that offer pacing for whole-group and small-group implementation for each set of Explore activities within the unit. - In grade 8, Teacher Toolbox, Essentials, Curriculum Design, Implementation Guide, a suggested pacing calendar for 180 days is provided.
 The guide states that "suggested activities...can be added or removed" to provide for other calendars and gives suggestions for 165 days and more than 180 days.